March 13, 2023

 • Chief Executive Officer (if elected or appointed)

-After the initial filing, you'll need to file it every two years on your LLC's registration anniversary to comply with the state's requirements.
+After the first time, you'll need to file it every two years on your LLC's registration anniversary to comply with state requirements.

 California offers a 60-day grace period to businesses that can't file on or before the deadline.
 After this, you'll be charged a $250 penalty fee if you still fail to file before the grace period ends.